How to Install Info Select 8 on your Mac

 So there you have it.
 Best wishes.
 Info Select may be the one application that would have kept you from switching from Windows.
 But here it is on my MacBook Air.
 And all in just enough space to run the application.
 I really don’t need the entire Windows operating system just to run this one program.
 Your mileage may vary, as they say, but I am really happy to have made this work!
 I think you will be happy, too.

-May 11th, 2008 at 10:47 pm
+Patrick Egan May 11, 2008 at 10:47 pm

 Thanks for the tip.
 I have used Info Select (v7 - hard copy) for over 6 years and have tried to find a similar program on mac to no avail.
 I will try this - do you think it will work with a hard copy CD of info select (vs. the online upgrade?)